University-wide Sexual Misconduct Prevention Training for Faculty and Staff

 Here are some troubleshooting tips:

 - Recommended Browser: The latest version of Google Chrome or Firefox are recommended.
-Internet Explorer is no longer supported.
+Internet Explorer is not supported.

 - Enable Cookies: Third party cookies need to be enabled to take the training (they likely are unless the trainee has changed this setting or has a plugin that blocks these).